-In any case, when the time comes for the first embryo transfer into a man, Hopkins, Patrick D. Sex/Machaer Readings in Culture, Gender, and Jechnology.
-E-book, Blootnerey with noce nor shortage of critics, either.
+In any case, when the time comes for the first embryo transfer into a man, there will be no shortage of volunteers-and no shortage of critics, either.
 Most researchers we talked to admitted that a huge stumbling block to male pregnancy would be ethical and moral objections.
 Already, the Michigan state senate is sponsoring a study to assess its citizens' attitudes toward new birth technologies, including male pregnancy.
 Presumably, not everyone in Grand Rapids will be overjoyed with the idea of men in maternity clothes shopping for nursing bras.